On the Home Front

 Understanding homeowners’ insurance doesn’t have to be overwhelming.
 To help, we sat down with State Farm agent J.R.
 Orenstein, who shared some helpful information.

 - Shop around.
-Make sure you feel comfortable with your insurance company and agent, because when you suffer a major loss or damage to your home, they will be the ones who will take care of you.
+Make sure you feel comfortable with your insurance company and agent while getting a home insurance quote, because when you suffer a major loss or damage to your home, they will be the ones who will take care of you.
+Find here the best insurance services for your needs.

 - Companies and policies vary.
-They offer different coverages, coverage limits, options, and discounts.
+They offer different coverages such as overhead door replacement, coverage limits, options, and discounts.

 - Flooding.
 Flood damage is not covered by homeowners’ insurance.
 You must have a separate flood insurance policy to be covered in the event that groundwater comes into your home.
 In case you have more questions on this you can check out http://www.utilitysavingexpert.com.